djibal/innersource/discoverable/README.md

 For your repositories to flourish, it's important that people know they exist!
 Here are some tips for crafting discoverable repositories.

 ### Good example of progressing
-For a good example of learning , it's by writing your own imagination and keep your content up to date and organised in continuing to progress step by step on your own expiration is by starting to implement it in a clear and good explanation so that people can understand where your goal is going.
+For a good example of learning , it's to write your own imagination and keep your content up to date and organised in continuing to progress step by step on your own expiration is by starting to implement it in a clear and good explanation so that people can understand where your goal is going.

 ### Repository purpose
 - Make sure you solve a real problem.
 Repositories that have useful, helpful information will always rise to the top.